Wolverines tidy up on turnovers after Beilein lowers the boom

 Regardless, the point was driven home and the message was received.

-"We can take a shot clock violation because that sets our defense up.
-They're a really good defensive team.
-He's such a good coach and has always been known offensively for what he does, but the last couple years they've been really good defensively and do a lot of things that take you out of your plan."
+Nearly half of Air Force's first-half production came off Michigan's miscues.
+The Falcons scored 10 points off the Wolverines' eight turnovers to stay close and trail 28-21 at halftime.

-Michigan's 11 turnovers led to 12 Air Force points and marked the fifth time this season the Wolverines finished with 10 or more in a single game.
+But in the second half, Michigan's three turnovers only led to two points as Air Force was outscored 43-29 in the frame.

-While Michigan is in the midst of playing three games in three weeks, Beilein said the six-day break between games played no part in coughing the ball up.
+And even though Michigan is in the middle of a three games in three-week stretch, Beilein said the six-day break between games played no part in coughing up the ball.

 "We're still sloppy in some areas and we're going to continue to clean it up," he said.
 "We had all these fast-break (opportunities) and we didn't get it.
 We had a couple charges and our hunters every now and then just hunt and don't see.
 And then next play it's like who is that guy?
 He's really good seeing the extra man.
 It's a process we're going through and I enjoy teaching that process."